Background pattern

 If you use more Dolifen than you should

-If you accidentally ingest the gel or if you have used it on a large area of the skin and for a long period of time, similar adverse reactions to those produced by diclofenac when taken orally (e.g. tablets) may occur.
+If you accidentally ingest the gel or if you have used it on a large area of the skin and for a long period of time, adverse reactions similar to those produced by diclofenac when taken orally (e.g., tablets) may occur.

-If you forgot to use Dolifen
+If you forget to use Dolifen

-Do not apply a double dose to compensate for the missed doses.
+Do not apply a double dose to make up for the forgotten doses.

-If you have any other questions about the use of this medication, ask your doctor or pharmacist.
+If you have any other doubts about the use of this medicine, ask your doctor or pharmacist.

-4. Possible Adverse Effects
+4. Possible side effects

 Rare:May affect up to 1 in 1,000 patients